JudyZhang05/medp-33100-project-2/README.md

 ## **Features**

 - List the key features of the project (the three distinct types of user interactions).
+- Search for parks
+- Sorting park trails based on alphabetical order and number of trails
+-

 ## **Technologies Used**